Cherokee County DUI Lawyers

 • If you are a multi-DUI offender, you may be eligible to participate in the Cherokee County DUI/Drug Court program.
 Participation in this program may significantly lower a jail sentence if you complete the program successfully.

-Besides your criminal case pending in Cherokee County State, Superior Court, or any municipal courts in Cherokee County, you are likely facing an administrative license suspension.
+Besides your criminal case pending in Cherokee County State, Superior Court, or any municipal courts in Cherokee County, you are likely facing an administrative license suspension for your DUI charges in Cherokee County.
 There is only a limited time to request this separate hearing to preserve your driving privileges – thirty days from the date of your arrest.
 If you have been charged with a DUI in Cherokee County, chances are your Cherokee DUI officer served you with a notice of a license suspension action.
 Suppose you were arrested by a Cherokee County DUI Task Force Officer Woodstock, Canton, Holly Springs, Ball Ground police officers, or by a Georgia State Patrol Trooper.
 In that case, you can be sure that your officer served you with a notice of a license suspension action.
 Whether you refused the State’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Cherokee DUI officer to serve you notice of a license suspension action.
 The form that is used is called a DDS-1205 form.
 This form is either yellow or white; the officer may have had you sign it.
 Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).
+Call us today, and our DUI lawyers in Cherokee County can discuss this license suspension process and how we can effectively navigate it and fight your DUI charges.
+Call us today at 404.816.8777.

 • Our Cherokee County DUI lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services